NotMe2007/BSS-Adventure/README.md

 > ⚠️ Disclaimer: 95 %+ of all scripts are based on or copied from NatroMacro.

+All contributions are welcome (as you can see I'm doing it in Python, right coding, as I am not that good, mainly focusing on the template, it's easier to add, fix, and continue building)
-This project was created because NatroMacro does not update fast enough, and it lacks some more useful features I wanted to include.
+If you have some friends who know a bit of code and have some ideas about how stuff works, do what u can, send code and add:D This project was created because NatroMacro does not update fast enough, and it lacks some more useful features I wanted to include.
 BSS-Adventure aims to deliver quicker updates and add additional functionality for an enhanced experience.

 Updates here will include